 4.7 Reduction of 1% for new VAT registrations

 Under the Flat Rate Scheme arrangements, if you’re in your first year of VAT registration you get a 1% reduction in flat rate percentage.
 This means you can take 1% off the flat rate you apply to your turnover, until the day before your first anniversary of becoming VAT registered.
-Note that the entitlement to apply the reduction runs for the 12 months following the date of registration for VAT and not the date you join the FRS.
+The entitlement to apply the reduction runs for the 12 months following the date of registration for VAT and not the date you join the Flat Rate Scheme.

-You won’t be entitled to apply the 1% reduction if you register for VAT 12 months after you were required to do so.
+You will not be entitled to apply the 1% reduction if you register for VAT 12 months after you were required to do so.

 If your business is a transfer of a going concern, you will be entitled to apply the 1% reduction from the date of the transfer.

 A business registers for VAT on 1 April 2017.
 They’re a limited cost business and so use the flat rate of 16.5% from that date.
 From 1 April 2017 to 31 March 2018 it can use 15.5% if there are no changes to the business during this time.

 A business registers for VAT on 6 January 2009 but does not join the Flat Rate Scheme until 1 July 2009 at a rate of 6%.
 From 1 July 2009 to 5 January 2010 it may use 5% if there are no changes to the business during this time.

 A business registers for VAT on 1 March 2009 but does not join the Flat Rate Scheme until 1 May 2010.
 As the business has been registered for VAT for more than 12 months, it cannot apply the 1% reduction to its flat rate percentage.

 A business becomes liable to be registered for VAT on 1 March 2009 but HMRC does not become aware of this liability until 1 June 2010.
 It cannot apply the 1% reduction to its flat rate percentage.